KubisGroup/Code-checker/README.md

 # Code-checker
 Simple script in BASH for code checking, chmod, doctrine update...
+Using in NETTE framework

 # How to use